POC Tectal Race SPIN Review

 Protection

-The Tectal Race SPIN is one of the most protective helmets in our test for a number of reasons.
+The Tectal Race MIPS is among the most protective helmets in our test for a number of reasons.
 First, it offers some of the best coverage of all the models we tested, with a shell that is designed to cover more of the temples and back of the head.
 The coverage is roughly equal to that of the Specialized Ambush, and it is clearly visible as the shell dips lower on the temples and wraps around the back of the cranium, though the Tectal fits closer to the head.
 Despite the increase in coverage, the Tectal's design and shape remains comfortable.

 POC has also added Aramid, a strong woven fiber similar to kevlar, in bridges that are molded to the outside of the EPS foam liner for added structural integrity.
 The EPS liner is wrapped in a sturdy polycarbonate shell that POC calls a unibody construction, but it is actually three pieces with clean seams and a perfect fit around the EPS foam.